Read in 3 minutes

 How to Install R on Ubuntu 18.04

 R is a fast growing open source programming language and free environment that specializes in statistical computing and graphics representation.
 It is supported by the R Foundation for Statistical Computing and mainly used by statisticians and data miners for developing statistical software and performing data analysis.

 This tutorial will guide you through the steps of installing R on an Ubuntu 18.04 machine.

 Before you get started with this tutorial, you’ll need an Ubuntu 18.04 machine with:

 - at least 1G of RAM.
-If you are using a server with less than 1GB of RAM, you can create a swap file.
+If your system has less than 1GB of RAM, you can create a swap file.

 - a non-root user with sudo privileges.